SOCI 325: Sociology of Science

 Trained interpretation of data

-• Trained experts, familiar with the theories, mechanisms, and methods in a domain should provide interpretation.
+• Trained experts most familiar with theories, mechanisms, and methods should provide interpretation.

-• ‘Subjective’ intervention is necessary to make sense of ‘objective’ records.
+• ‘Subjective’ intervention seen as necessary to create ‘objective’ records.

 An X-ray image of a pelvis and spine.
 Various lines, numbers, and labels are marked on the image by hand.